• This field is for validation purposes and should be left unchanged.

 • Understanding the Virginia tax foreclosure process and using law library resources can help avoid tax deed sales and public auctions.

-• Paying late taxes in Virginia leads to extra fees and interest.
-Think about a repayment plan or deferring property taxes if needed.
+• Paying late taxes in Virginia results in extra fees and interest.
+Consider a repayment plan or deferring property taxes if needed.

 • The Constitution of Virginia outlines property tax duties; knowing your rights helps manage these duties effectively.